Rstraney/IDS-6145-Final-Project/README.md

 - Although any mechanical issues for the different modes of transportation (e.g. out of service buses, engine problems) will increase travel time for guests, our model assumes all modes of transportation are running continuously during the time the park is open.

 - All modes of transportation, excluding the Minnie vans, are included in the price of admission, while a ride in a Minnie van is a flat rate fee of $20 per ride.
 While this may be a factor in guests' choices for transportation, this information will not be considered in our model.

+###Results
+- variable assumptions
+-

+###Discussion
+- limitations of our simulation/study
+- why we didn't use the minnie vans
+- initial assumptions versus our actual results
+- limitations of using anylogic

+###Limitations
+While we had the opprotunity to explore some aspects of Anylogic, we noticed that the free version has some restrictions to the features offered on Anylogic.
+For example, we wanted to run our simulation for longer than an hour but that requires us to purchase the full version of Anylogic.
+Since we were unable to run our simulation for longer than an hour, we feel that our results may vary due to this limitation.
+If given an opprotunity to work with the full version of Anylogic, we would like to further investigate whether or not running our simulation for more than an hour would alter our results.
+Future studies should consider purchasing the full version of Anylogic to further investigate this limitation in our study.